 It’s not just men who see hair growing on their faces!
 Many women also see the occasional bit of fuzz, and dermaplaning is considered to be a great way of eliminating it.
-You’ll have to dermaplane regularly to see lasting results as it typically takes around three weeks for the hair to grow back.
+You’ll have to dermaplane regularly to see lasting results, as it typically takes around three weeks for hair to grow back.

 You won’t need time to recover

-Unlike a lot of beauty procedures which aim to improve the appearance of your skin, dermaplaning has zero recovery time.
+Unlike a lot of beauty procedures that aim to improve the appearance of your skin, dermaplaning has zero recovery time.
 Once you’ve finished, you can simply apply a soothing and gentle serum or moisturiser and then get on with the rest of your day as normal!

-Contrary to popular belief, dermaplaning the hair on your face won’t make it grow back any thicker or darker than it was before.
-The hair follicles in your face remain completely unchanged, so you should see new hair that looks the same as it did originally.2
+Contrary to popular belief, dermaplaning the hair on your face won’t make it grow back any thicker or darker.
+The hair follicles in your face remain completely unchanged, so you should see new hair that looks the same as it did originally.7

 How to dermaplane at home